-Fake Verification of Ownership of Property
+Providing a Fake ID or Fake Verification of Ownership of Property to a Pawnshop - Florida Statute 539.001

 When people need to get a little extra cash to pay the rent or mortgage, they decide to pawn some of their stuff.
 They grab the item they want to pawn and head off to the pawnshop.
 After haggling with the shop employee, they agree on a price.
 The shop employee hands the person a form and says, “Fill it out.”
 Florida Statute 539.001 requires that anyone who pawns property be required to sign a statement that says the property is not stolen and the person is the rightful owner of the goods.
 Pawnshop forms also have places to put the seller’s right thumbprint and signature.
 The reasoning behind requiring pawnshops to have individuals who want to pawn items sign a statement that the property is not stolen is because many people think that they can sell stolen items at pawnshops and not get caught.